 Though this is the case with all buildings, the very nature of a care home means that the building is likely to occupy vulnerable, immobile, visually impaired and disabled people.
 This is what makes intelligent, effective alarm systems so vital.

 Recent updates to fire regulations state that fire alarms at residential care homes need to immediately notify the emergency services if a fire is detected.
 It also states the need for visual fire alarms for those who are deaf or have partial hearing.

 Fire extinguishers are capable of both extinguishing small fires and keeping larger blazes at bay.

 However, there are many types of fire extinguishers suitable for all sorts of fires.
 For instance, you will require a Water extinguisher to put out fires caused by paper and wood but a C02 Extinguisher if the fire has been ignited by flammable liquids.
-So, it really isn’t a case of buying a load of extinguishers.
-In order to understand the extinguishers you do need, you will need to carry out an in-depth fire risk assessment.
+So, it isn’t a case of buying a load of extinguishers.
+To understand the extinguishers you do need, you will need to carry out an in-depth fire risk assessment.

 Annual fire risk assessments need to be carried out by law.
 These are risk assessments that gauge what your care home’s fire risks are, how you can reduce them and identify the people most at risk if a fire were to break out.

 Installing fire doors and fire door retainers is another move that can help limit the impact of fire on residents and the care home itself.
 Helping slow down and stop fires from spreading, fire doors ultimately give people in the care home more time to exit the home in the event of a fire.
 Intelligent doors can also be connected to fire alarms; set-ups that have proven rather beneficial in the past.